USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

+---
+layout: post
-# Summary of Our September Community Call on Groups in US-RSE
+title: Summary of Our September Community Call on Groups in US-RSE
+tags: [community call]
+posted_by: David Nicholson
+---

 US-RSE is a community driven organization, but do you know all the groups in the community?